 Welcome to week 20 of the Pull up a Seat Challenge in 2020.

 Take a load off and share a favorite perch by linking your post to this one, either with a comment or ping-back.
 For more detailed directions go to Pull Up a Seat page.

-Thank you to everyone who participated this week.
-It is always fun to see the variety of ideas.Continue reading Pull up a Seat Photo Challenge 2019-Week 31
+It is always fun to see the variety of ideas this theme evokes.Continue reading Pull up a Seat Photo Challenge 2020-Week 20

 I’ve been having tremendous fun ever since I discovered twirling, many thanks to Bren of Brashley Photography and her Twirling Tuesday.
 In addition to just plain fun, it’s been a great help as I try to come to grips with the blend modes in the GIMP (they are the same in Photoshop).
 It is amazing how many different effects one can get from one photo.